bigOconstant/CmakeCTcpSelectExample/README.md

 ## Dependencies

-1. Unix, do to the use of fork
+1. Unix, due to the use of fork. use wsl if on windows
 2. gcc or clang

 ## How to build.